 In November 2020, the Company entered into an Equity Distribution Agreement, or the November 2020 Equity Distribution Agreement, with Piper Sandler & Co. (f/k/a Piper Jaffray & Co.), Oppenheimer & Co.
 Inc., and BTIG LLC, as sales agents, pursuant to which the Company may offer and sell, from time to time through Piper, shares of its common stock having an aggregate offering price of up to \$175.0 million.
 Piper may receive a commission of up to 3% of the gross proceeds received by the Company for sales pursuant to the November 2020 Equity Distribution Agreement.
-During the first quarter of 2021, the Company sold approximately 583,000 shares of its common stock pursuant to the November 2020 Equity Distribution Agreement at a weighted-average net selling price of \$52.00.
+During the three months ended June 30, 2021, the Company sold approximately 378,000 shares of its common stock pursuant to the November 2020 Equity Distribution Agreement at a weighted-average net selling price of \$73.75.
+During the six months ended June 30, 2021, the Company sold approximately 961,000 shares of its common stock pursuant to the November 2020 Equity Distribution Agreement at a weighted-average net selling price of \$60.56.